Our top 10 reasons to visit Finland | Finnair

 Midnight Sun

-Finnish summer speciality is the fascinating natural phenomenon called Midnight Sun, which means that inside the Arctic Circle, the sun doesn’t set beneath the horizon from May to August.
+A Finnish summer specialty is the fascinating natural phenomenon of the Midnight Sun, where the sun stays above the horizon from May to August within the Arctic Circle.
 The purely magical moment is when the sun tries to set, and it paints the horizon from red to yellow and pink to purple.
 Climb somewhere high where the landscape opens wide to experience this wonderful moment.

 If you want to experience something unique, visit Sodankylä Midnight Sun Film Festival, which brings together famous and rising directors and international audiences in the charming surroundings of everlasting sunlight.